-The Dissertation Proposal Development Fellowship Program is an interdisciplinary training program that helps early-stage doctoral students in the humanities and social sciences formulate dissertation research proposals.
-The program seeks students who can strengthen their proposals through exposure to the theories, literatures, methods, and intellectual traditions of disciplines outside their own.
-To that end, the program offers workshops, exploratory summer research, and writing opportunities guided by faculty mentorship and peer review.
+The Dissertation Proposal Development (DPD) Program is an interdisciplinary training program that helps graduate students in the humanities and social sciences formulate dissertation research proposals through exposure to the theories, literatures, methods, and intellectual traditions of disciplines outside their own.

 Learning from its 10-year history as a national student competition and fellowship program for graduate students across the humanities and social sciences, the program now works with universities to help them develop interdisciplinary dissertation proposal development programs on their campuses.